eander63/azh_sl/README.md

 ```

 - The exports must come **before** `source setup.sh` — they're read during setup.
-- `setup.sh` refuses to run twice in one shell. *"the AZH analysis was already
-  succesfully setup"* means open a new shell.
 - The first run builds the software stack under `$CF_DATA/software` and is slow.
   Later runs are fast.
 - Everything is written to `$CF_DATA`.
 No CERN EOS, no Tier-2 — `naf_el9` jobs